lbragile/TabMerger/README.md

 #### Checking Your Tests 👑

 Many scripts are provided to check your test scripts.
 For example:
-`npm run test` will check all the test scripts at once, while `npm run test-app` will only check the test scripts of the `App` component.
+`npm run test` will check all the test scripts at once, while `npm run test:app` will only check the test scripts of the `App` component.

 In all cases, code coverage is collected and displayed at the end of the run, as well as a detailed list of passing/failing tests is provided.
 Furthermore, a `<rootDir>/coverage/` folder is created to highlight important details in an HTML format (viewable on the internet).

+#### Mutation Testing 🖤

+TabMerger also makes use of [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) using [Stryker Mutator](https://stryker-mutator.io/) which conviniently generates mutation reports through the use of our GitHub workflow scripts.
+However, mutation tests can take a **VERY long time** (more than 3 hours) to complete, thus to avoid them add `SKIP MUTATE` to your commit message.
+That being said, for you Pull Request to be accepted and merged, it <u>must</u> pass all mutation testing criteria (score **above 90%**).

 ## Contact 📞